conneroisu/sugar-rush/README.md

 The goals of this plugin are to provide full control over the file system within your vault using a note as an interaction surface.
 Notes created with this plugin are hidden from searches within your vault to allow for a faultless adoption.

+One can read more by going to the [wiki](https://github.com/conneroisu/sugar-rush/wiki)

 ## Warning of Use